RLOpenCatalyst/rg-doc/source/GettingStarted.rst

 2. You can able to view, upload and delete objects in the storage.
 3. While launching any EC2 based product, the user will be prompted whether to mount the Project and User level storage.
 4. The Storage will be mounted as a specific folder inside the EC2 machine which the user can use to perform any tasks on.
 Any data written to the folder will be synced back to the storage and will be accessible to the user on exploring.
+5. Use the "Copy to clipboard" action from the "Actions" dropdown to copy all selected file names and folder names along with the full path.
+The same action can also be performed from the three-dotted icon next to each file or folder.

 Cost Control
 ^^^^^^^^^^^^